ZubinGou/multi-view-prompting/README.md

 ## ☕️ Citation

-If you find this repository helpful, please consider cite our paper:
+If you find this repository helpful, please consider citing our paper:

 ```
 @inproceedings{gou-etal-2023-mvp,